Bubba Wyche

 Bubba Wyche (born April 4, 1946) is a former American and Canadian football quarterback in the Canadian Football League (CFL) and World Football League (WFL).
 He played in the CFL for the Saskatchewan Roughriders and the WFL for the Chicago Fire, Detroit Wheels, and Shreveport Steamers.
-Wyche played college football at Tennessee.
+After playing for North Fulton High School, Wyche played college football at Tennessee.

 His brother, Sam Wyche, played and coached in the National Football League (NFL).
 Former Major League Baseball player Bubba Trammell, a Tennessee native, was named after him.